Welcome to the CLM-community!

 use only the recommended model versions and configurations for production runs and publications.

-save all information that is necessary to reproduce your simulations and results: the external data produced by webPEP including the settings for EXTPAR, the scripts, and configuration files used to run the INT2LM and COSMO-CLM, the source code, and the executables of INT2LM and COSMO-CLM, in case you used own model modifications, the COSMO-CLM input if it is not part of an official database, and the COSMO-CLM output.
+save all necessary information to reproduce your simulations and results: the external data produced by webPEP including the settings for EXTPAR, the scripts, and configuration files used to run the INT2LM and COSMO-CLM, the source code, and the executables of INT2LM and COSMO-CLM, in case you used own model modifications, the COSMO-CLM input if it is not part of an official database, and the COSMO-CLM output.

-The rules of collaboration within the community are explained in the documents made available in the section Terms & Conditions.
+The rules of collaboration within the community are explained in the documents made available in the section Terms & Conditions .
 Please, read the CLM-Community Agreement carefully.
 It is the main document describing the collaboration within the community.

-More information about the bodies and members of the community can be found in the section Community.
+More information about the bodies and members of the community can be found in the section Community .

 3. First steps with COSMO-CLM

 To facilitate the use of the model systems, especially for beginners, a starter package has been created which contains everything that is necessary to run a simulation with COSMO-CLM or ICON-CLM (model source code (COSMO-CLM only), run-scripts, data, short documentation).
-It is available via the wiki (COSMO-CLM → Starter package and ICON-CLM → Starter package).
+It is available via the wiki (COSMO-CLM → Starter package and ICON-CLM → Starter package ).

 Training / Tutorial

-It is recommended to attend the Numerical Model Training Course, which takes place once a year in February/March in Langen near Frankfurt/M., Germany.
+It is recommended to attend the Numerical Model Training Course , which takes place once a year in February/March in Langen near Frankfurt/M., Germany.
 The last COSMO-CLM training took place in 2019.
 From 2020 on the training course only covers the ICON modelling framework.
-A tutorial (COSMO-CLM, ICON-CLM) is part of the documents which are used during the course.
+A tutorial (COSMO-CLM , ICON-CLM ) is part of the documents which are used during the course.
 This tutorial might also be helpful as starting point for those who are not able to attend the Training Course.

 Source code availability